roman-milk/roman-milk.github.io/cvsn.md

+===

- ****** CvsN 18: Business Complications ****** byTx_Tall_Tales© "That's nice, Jack," she sighed.
+"That's nice, Jack," she sighed.
 "I don't need any more than this."
 She dozed off like that, which was sweet.
 I let my hands wander all over her sleeping body, caressing her tight little butt, even reaching down and fingering her bunghole.
 The play was doing wonders for me, and I got hard enough to fuck into her nice and deep, and she moaned in her sleep, not waking as I pumped my PC and swelled inside of her.
 Looking over, I saw my two lovers were already in dreamland, so I was slow and gentle, not wanting to move the bed too much.
 It felt so good, so decadent, fucking Robin's near unconscious body.
 I surprised myself, getting worked up enough to come inside of her, hearing her whimper in her dreams, while my seed coated her insides.
 Within moments I was joining her in dream land.

  ----